shrey45/Secret-Bluetooth-Compartment/README.md

 #### Week 4 Summary

 Honestly, we didn't get much progress in code this week.
 Still trying to work out how to add a second layer of security and other things.
 I also was bombarded with a lot of HW including and essay, so... yeah.
 Next week will be much more productive for code.
 We did get some prgress in CAD though!
+Chek out the [CADFiles](https://github.com/shrey45/Shrey-and-Henry-s-Elves-SHelves-/tree/main/CADfiles)

 #### Links Used